 A USB Flash drive is a data storage device that includes flash memory with an integrated USB interface.
-It is also known as a USB drive, USB stick, thumb drive, pen drive, memory stick etc. Flash drives are used for the same purposes for which floppy discs or CDs were used before; for storage, data back-up and necessarily transfer of different computer files.
-They are smaller; a lot faster, have higher capacity and most importantly are more reliable as they have no moving parts.
+It is also known as a USB drive, USB stick, thumb drive, pen drive, memory stick, etc. Flash drives are used for the same purposes for which floppy disks or CDs were used before; for storage, data back-up and necessarily transfer of different computer files.
+They are smaller; a lot faster, have higher capacity, and most importantly are more reliable as they have no moving parts.

 There are different types of flash drives.
 Such as-

 They can store anywhere between 128MB to 256GB of data.
 While most of the flash drives use USB 2.0, recently some newer drives on the market offer USB 3.0 with many times the data transfer speed that we currently use.